 Sunday, May 12, 2019

-Bruce Springsteen - Springsteen on Broadway: 2 stars
+Bruce Springsteen - Springsteen on Broadway: disliked

 Update: The acoustic versions of his prior songs are almost as bad as the spoken word parts.
 He generally needs a band behind him, especially for his songs that were written for that kind of treatment.